-How to Acquire Flood Insurance in Charleston
+How to Acquire Flood Insurance

 Once the flood zone of a property is known, we then seek guidance from insurance providers.
 Homebuyers in AE/VE that are using a mortgage to purchase a home will almost certainly be required to carry a flood insurance policy, even if the home’s first floor is well above the base flood elevation (BFE).
 Those purchasing without a mortgage in AE/VE are advised acquire a flood policy as well.

 Homes that are minimal risk in AE – that is, elevated well above the BFE – may see rates as low as $500/year.
 Older homes at or below BFE may see rates double, even triple that, or more.
 Sometimes the risks and costs are acceptable, sometimes they are not.

 Homeowners in an X flood zone may also purchase flood insurance, often for very reasonable rates.